Best Period Tracker App 2026: Clue vs Flo vs Ovia — Honest Comparison

 Flo is ideal if you:

-- Love reading health articles and learning
+- Love reading health articles and learning about reproductive health

-- Want AI-powered recommendations
+- Want AI-powered recommendations and are willing to pay for premium

 - Enjoy community features and discussions

-- Value extensive educational content
+- Value extensive educational content over all-in-one tracking

 For Simple, Free Tracking: Period Tracker by Simple Design